sharetribe/flex-docs/src/docs/introduction/getting-started-with-integration-api/index.md

 cp env-template .env
 ```

-Open the `.env` file in your faviorite text editor and fill in the
+Open the `.env` file in your favorite text editor and fill in the
 `FLEX_INTEGRATION_CLIENT_ID` and `FLEX_INTEGRATION_CLIENT_SECRET`
 variables with the values you obtained in the previous step.